TencentARC/ArcNerf/docs/datasets.md

 Controls the params of volume estimation and mesh extraction/rendering.

 We support extract the mesh from volume field and getting the colors of mesh/verts by normal direction.

+Remaining that this function is not always actually in `NeRF` like rendering methods, since they are not developed for mesh extraction.
+We plan to merge other mesh extraction methods.

 - origin/n_grid/side/xyz_len: params for volume position and size.
 Check `geometry/volume.py` for detail.
 - level/grad_dir: Determine the value flow.
 SDF is 0.0/ascent(inside smaller), density is +level/descent(inside larger).